am975eng/Convergent-Divergent-Nozzle-Simulator/README.md

 # Getting Started

 ## Installation
-The code is built with Python 3.12 and requires the following modules listed in requirements.txt
+The code is built with Python 3 and dependencies can be installed using the following.

 1. Clone the repository:
     ```bash